 (Slide: 4)

-NEPN has been developed from within the context of a University and influenced both by the University and the broader arts community needsbrings together through its staffing, both an academic and an arts manager
+Unlike other arts agencies, NEPN has been developed from within the context of a University and as such is influenced both by the University and the broader arts community needs.
+It brings this together through its staffing, having both an academic and an arts manager

 So, we might begin by asking: How does the activity of NEPN relate to the core business of a University like Sunderland and why does the University continue to invest in it?